MauRuRo/MSP4-CrossFitCommunityApp/README.md

 The navbar is fixed to top of each page.
 For smaller width screens the navbar will collapse to a bootstrap collapsed navbar (taking the form of a hamburger button).
 The navbar only has four items: Profile, WOD's, Community and Log Out (or in case you are not logged in it's: Home, Login, Sign Up).
 There are no sub lists in the nav items.
 To create optimal UX all site functionality can be easily and intuitively accessed through just these four pages.

-The navbar also includes the user profile image and the site emblem when logged in, or just the website emblem when logged out.
+The header bar that contains the navbar also includes the user profile image and the site emblem when logged in, or just the website emblem when logged out.
 When clicking on or hovering over the website emblem a information layover will appear with general information aobut the website.

 ##### The Footer